18F/C2/README.md

 1. Start MySQL if it isn't already running: `mysql.server start` at command line.
 1. Run `script/bootstrap`, which will print "DONE" if successful. *NOTE: This will delete any existing records in your database.*
     * If you have a password on MySQL, it will give you an error about not being able to connect to the database.
 Update the info in [`config/database.yml`](config/database.yml.example) with your creds.
-1. Run the specs with `bundle exec rspec spec` at the command line, or `bundle exec guard` to have them run as you change files.
+1. Run the specs with `bundle exec rspec spec` at the command line.
+    * To run tests automatically as files are changed, run `bundle exec guard`.
+    * To see previews of the mailers, run with the environment variable `MAIL_PREVIEW=true`.
 1. Run the frontend tests with `grunt jasmine`.

 To get the app running: